 Targeting an object.
 This is fairly straightforward, so long as no players try to stretch the meaning of the term “object” to include an entire building, ship, etc.

-Let’s say you run into a door that appears magically locked or a savvy companion spots a magical trap up ahead.
-You go ahead and target the magically-imbued object with Dispel Magic, and voila, the spell ends (so long as it’s 3rd level or lower, otherwise a check is necessary).
+Let’s say you run into a door that appears magically locked, or a savvy companion spots a magical trap up ahead.
+You go ahead and target the magically-imbued object with Dispel Magic, and voila, the spell ends (so long as it’s 3rd level or lower; otherwise, a check is necessary).

 This does not work on magic items like weapons and armor — they are not magical because of a spell, which is what Dispel Magic specifically works against.
 The same goes for other magical effects that are not caused by spells, like regional effects caused by a legendary creature.

-We’ll go into more detail in the rules section below, but basically, if it’s not affected by a literal spell or a magical trap, Dispel Magic will have no effect whatsoever on an object.
+I’ll go into more detail in the rules section below, but basically, if it’s not affected by a literal spell or a magical trap, Dispel Magic will have no effect whatsoever on an object.

 Note that all spells of 3rd level (or whatever level you upcast Dispel Magic to) or lower on the targeted object will end with one casting.

 Targeting a creature.
 Targeting a creature is also straightforward, but many players fail to realize that a single casting of Dispel Magic targeted at a creature will end all spells of 3rd level (or whatever level you upcast Dispel Magic to) or lower on the targeted creature.

 For example, let’s say a creature is benefitting from Bless (1st-level spell), Fire Shield (4th-level spell), and Invulnerability (9th-level spell).
 You target the creature with Dispel Magic using a 3rd-level spell slot.

 Bless is automatically dispelled.
 For Fire Shield, you’ll make an ability check with a DC of 14.
 For Invulnerability, you’ll make an ability check with a DC of 19.